 UNHCR Survey finds Afghan and Syrian refugees arriving to Greece are fleeing conflict and violence

-This is a summary of what was said by UNHCR spokesperson Karin de Grujil – to whom quoted text may be attributed – at the press briefing, on 23 February 2016, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Karin de Grujil – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 A UNHCR survey found that some 94% of Syrians arriving in Greece in January made the perilous journey by sea to escape conflict and violence in Syria.
 Similarly, 71% of the Afghans surveyed cited conflict and violence as the main reason they left their country.

 UNHCR is releasing the findings of its surveys of Afghan and Syrian refugees who have arrived in Greece during January 2016.
 These findings are part of an ongoing study to learn more about who these refugees are, where they come from, why they are fleeing and what their particular protection needs are, so that Greek authorities, UNHCR and other partners can best support them, especially those with specific needs, such as women-headed households and unaccompanied or separated children.

 UNHCR conducted this survey from 15-31 January this year, interviewing a random sampling of over 400 Syrian and Afghan refugees and asylum-seekers who arrived on the Greek islands of Chios, Leros, Lesvos and Samos that month.
 This exercise will be repeated over the next six months, thus providing the largest and most comprehensive data sets available on the refugee emergency in Europe.

 85% of Syrians interviewed were internally displaced before their journey to Greece; and 87% were traveling with family members.

 • 65% of the Afghans and 47% who stayed in another country for more than 6 months reported having no legal documentation.